magomimmo/modern-cljs/doc/tutorial-14.md

 Reload the [shopping URI][2].
 You should now see the Ajax version of the Shopping Calculator working again as expected.

-Not so bad until now.
-I suggest you to commit now your work by issuing the following `git` command:
+Not bad so far.
+I suggest you to commit your work now by issuing the following `git` command:

 ```bash